Hash to heroin – Class A and B drugs

-You probably won’t qualify for “diversion” if you’re charged with Class B possession or use (this could be an option for Class C: see above, “Possessing or using cannabis or other Class C drugs”).
-However, you may still be able to get a discharge without conviction, see the chapter “The criminal courts”, under “Sentencing”.
+You probably won’t qualify for police “diversion” if you’re charged with Class B possession or use (this could be an option for Class C, see: “Possessing or using cannabis or other Class C drugs”).
+However, you may still be able to get a discharge without conviction (see: “Sentencing”).

 Dealing in Class B drugs

-The maximum penalty for dealing in speed, hash or other Class B drugs is 14 years’ jail.
+The maximum penalty for dealing in speed, hash or other Class B drugs is 14 years’ imprisonment.